Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

-We are now equipped to prove Theorem~\ref{thm:worddag2}, which claims that the word DAG construction is in amortized linear time and that all created nodes are within some constant distance to words of the language (the latter was already established in Proposition~\ref{prp:nottoofar}):
+We are now equipped to prove Proposition~\ref{prp:worddag2}, which claims that the word DAG construction is in amortized linear time and that all created nodes are within some bounded distance to words of the language (keeping in mind that the latter was already established in Proposition~\ref{prp:nottoofar}):

-\begin{proof}[Proof of Theorem~\ref{thm:worddag2}.]
-By Proposition~\ref{prp:discovers-neigh} and Proposition~\ref{prp:nottoofar}, it is enough to show that there is a constant~$C$ such that for all~$i\geq 1$, after~$C\times \sum_{j=1}^i N_i$, the algorithm has finished the~$(i+2)$-th phase.
+\begin{proof}[Proof of Proposition~\ref{prp:worddag2}.]
+By Proposition~\ref{prp:discovers-neigh} and Proposition~\ref{prp:nottoofar}, it is enough to show that there is a value~$C$ exponential in~$|A|$ such that for all~$i\geq 1$, after~$C\times \sum_{j=1}^i N_i$, the algorithm has finished the~$(i+2)$-th phase.
 Consider then the point~$P$ in the execution of the algorithm where it has finished the~$(i+2)$-th phase, and let us find out how much time this has taken.
 By Claim~\ref{clm:bloup} at~$P$ the algorithm has not discovered any word of length~$>(i+2)\ell$.
-Moreover, we know by Proposition~\ref{prp:nottoofar} that all the words represented by the nodes added to the word DAG are within come constant push-pop distance~$D$ from words of the language.
+Moreover, we know by Proposition~\ref{prp:nottoofar} that all the words represented by the nodes added to the word DAG are within some bounded push-pop distance~$D$ from words of the language.
 Note that it could be the case that the witnessing words of the language are not yet discovered, in particular that there are in higher strata.
 However, we can let~$K = \lceil D/\ell \rceil$, and then we know that any word discovered is at distance at most~$D$ from a word of the first~$i+2+K$ strata.

 Letting as usual~$N_i$ be the size of the~$i$-th $\ell$-stratum of~$L$, we then have that the algorithm has discovered at most~$\sum_{j=1}^{i+2+K} (2|\Sigma|+2)^D N_j$ nodes.
-Moreover, for~$C_A$ the constant from Lemma~\ref{lem:density}, we have for all~$i$ the inequality $N_{i+1} \leq C_A N_i$, so that we can bound the number of discovered nodes at follows:
+Moreover, for~$C_A$ the bound from Lemma~\ref{lem:density}, we have for all~$i$ the inequality $N_{i+1} \leq C_A N_i$, so that we can bound the number of discovered nodes at follows:

-Hence, this value is $C' \sum_{j=1}^{i} N_j$ for some constant~$C'$.
+Hence, this value is $C' \sum_{j=1}^{i} N_j$ for some value~$C'$ exponential in~$|A|$.
 Thus, the total number of nodes added to the word DAG is indeed proportional to $\sum_{j=1}^i N_j$.
 Now, as we only add nodes by performing completions, and only consider nodes on which there is indeed a completion to perform (in particular removing from the lists $B_j$ the nodes that have become complete), Lemma~\ref{lem:wordexpand} ensures that the running time satisfies a similar bound, which is what we needed to show. \end{proof}